Before starting the Program

-How long is the course?Most Participants complete the course in one year studying part time, approximately 8 hours per week.
-It is recommended that nurses and allied health professionals consider completing the course over 2 years.
+How long is the program?Most Participants complete the program in one year studying part time, approximately 8 hours per week.
+It is recommended that nurses and allied health professionals consider completing the program over 2 years.

 When do enrolments and applications close?
 Am I too late to enrol?

 Online enrolments remain open throughout the year.
 The date that you finalise your enrolment influences the Final Exam date and the Exam Stream into which you are allocated.